saras-daton/GoogleAnalytics/README.md

 ## Models

-This package contains models from the Bing Ads API which includes reports on {{sales, margin, inventory, product}}.
+This package contains models from the Google Analytics 4 Native connector which includes reports {{at an event and event parameter level}}.
 The primary outputs of this package are described below.

 | **Category**                 | **Model**  | **Description** |
 | ------------------------- | ---------------| ----------------------- |